BrendanNolan/Smart_Ptr/README.md

-# Smart_Ptr reference-counted shared pointer class
+# Smart_Ptr: a reference-counted shared pointer class

 My Smart_Ptr class is based very loosely on the Ptr class from the book "Accelerated C++" by Kenig and Moo.
 Smart_Ptr differs from Ptr in several ways, most notably that